 - Robert Pastor, Director, Center for North American Studies, American University, Washington, D.C.

-- Judge Josefina Rendón, 165th District Court, Houston
+- Judge Josefina Rendón, Assoc.
+Judge, City of Houston Municipal Courts

 - Judge Lee Rosenthal, United States District Court, Southern District of Texas, Houston

 - Carlos Soltero, Partner, McGinnis Lochridge & Kilgore, Austin